motibytes/motibytes.github.io/_journal/hacking-my-future.md

 I hacked my definition of the game itself, that it is not a game to play to win, it is a game to play for fun.
 I enjoy hacking, and so I enjoy playing the game.
 The reason for playing is satisfied for me simply by participation.

 They say we as people are statues to be chiseled away, to work with what we're given.
 And so in a sense, I hack away at myself.
-I am a difficult person to work with, and that is a light statement.
+I am a difficult person to work with, _and that is a light statement_.
 I work with myself until I find which methods will work to get me to do what I want me to do, and to be who I want me to be.
-I work on modifying the parts of me that do not cooperate with my goals until they become my allies and serve a useful function in playing this game of action, of forward momentum.
+I work on modifying the parts of me that are unpleasant until they become my allies in playing this game of action, of forward momentum.

 I hack the way I live my life, and that is each day.
 This is a process of refining what works for me to achieve a daily or weekly balance between stability and action.
 To speak of this balance in a few different ways, the balance between wellbeing and productivity, now and tomorrow, life and legacy.